Spiderly LogoSPIDERLY

 Change the App Name

-In the frontend project opened with Visual Studio Code, locate the src\environments\environment.ts file and change the value of companyName to your the desired app name.
+In the frontend project opened with Visual Studio Code, open the src\environments\environment.ts file and change the value of companyName to your the desired app name.

 Change the Logo